gabriel-kasten/portfolio/README.md

 # TODO:

-1. Frontend
+1. Finish the Projects section
-2. Turn into a HUGO deploy
+2. Clen the CSS
-3. Make a simple blog funcionality
+3. Add hover and animations